-As well as trying some of the natural pain solutions above you can also reduce the symptoms of pain through diet - please read the diet page.
+As well as trying some of the natural pain solutions above you can also reduce the symptoms of pain through diet.

-Also, reducing the use of toiletries that contain chemicals can also be a huge help to reduce the symptoms of endometriosis - I have had feedback from women to prove this fact.
-Read this helpful article how you can avoid using chemical laden toiletries and a few ideas how you can make your own.
+Also, reducing the use of toiletries that contain chemicals can also be a huge help to reduce the symptoms of endometriosis.
+This helpful article HERE describes how you can avoid using chemical laden toiletries and a few ideas how you can make your own.

 Further details of pain medications for endometriosis discussed HERE